abdfaye/AbdoulayeFAYE/README.md

 ---

-## 📞 AVAILABILITY
+## 🚀 Ready to Transform Your Platform

-*Available for blockchain, Robotics and AI technical consulting focused on intelligent platform design and implementation.
-Brings unique perspective combining enterprise blockchain experience, applied research, and cutting-edge AI/robotics innovation.*
+Available for immediate engagement to architect next-generation platforms that combine security, privacy, and intelligent features.

 ---